sybrew/the-seo-framework/readme.txt

 * **Improved:**
 	* Improved the Markdown parser's performance by using fewer memory operations.
 	* Removed the jQuery dependency for scripts `tsf` and `tsf-media` by refactoring animations to vanilla JS and CSS.
+	* Added the Dashicons depdency for scripts `tsf`, `tsf-ui` (new), and `tsf-settings` because it appears this may be unregistered as a default WordPress admin stylesheet.
 * **Removed:**
 	* Vestigal pool `tsf()->data()->plugin()->home()` is now gone, its object was provisioned but never published.
 	* Element `tsf-notice-wrap` is gone.
 We've long been relying on `wp-header-end` instead.